Sirkka Sari

 Because of Sari's death, the end of the film had to be altered; the crew shot further away, and so another woman had to replace Sari on these final shots.

-Sirkka Sari was buried in the churchyard at Perkjärvi in her native East Karelia.
+Sirkka Sari was buried in the churchyard at Perkjärvi in her native Karelia.
 Both the church and the cemetery were destroyed in the Winter War the following year, and the area was thereafter annexed by the Soviet Union.
 Today the territory is part of Russia, and attempts to locate her grave since the end of the Cold War have so far been unsuccessful.